leekeunhwan/reactjs.org/content/docs/state-and-lifecycle.md

 State is similar to props, but it is private and fully controlled by the component.

-We [mentioned before](/docs/components-and-props.html#functional-and-class-components) that components defined as classes have some additional features.
+We [mentioned before](/docs/components-and-props.html#function-and-class-components) that components defined as classes have some additional features.
 Local state is exactly that: a feature available only to classes.

 ## Converting a Function to a Class

-You can convert a functional component like `Clock` to a class in five steps:
+You can convert a function component like `Clock` to a class in five steps:

 1. Create an [ES6 class](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes), with the same name, that extends `React.Component`.